davidpfister/benchmark.f/README.md

 To build that library you need

-- a Fortran 2008 compliant compiler, or better, a Fortran 2018 compliant compiler (Intel Fortran compiler is known to work well for *benchmark.f*. gfortran has some limitations when using implicit procedures and unlimited polymorphic arguments.
-Please refer to the examples to see the difference between compilers).
+- a Fortran 2008 compliant compiler, or better, a Fortran 2018 compliant compiler (Intel Fortran compiler is known to work well for _benchmark.f_. gfortran has some limitations when using implicit procedures and unlimited polymorphic arguments.
+Please refer to the [documentation](https://davidpfister.github.io/benchmark.f/compiler_differences.html) to see the difference between compilers).

-The following compilers are tested on the default branch of *benchmark.f*:
+The following compilers are tested on the default branch of _benchmark.f_:
 <center>

 | Name |	Version	| Platform	| Architecture |